AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 <p class="note">
-If you're looking into editing the UI colors for <code>sleep.LZ</code> and applet icons (<code>launcher.LZ</code>), I suggest checking out derberg's Home menu customization guide for those, as hex-editing the <code>*.LZ</code> files directly is easier.
+If you're looking into editing the UI colors for <code>sleep.LZ</code> and applet icons (<code>launcher.LZ</code>), I suggest checking out derberg's Home Menu customization guide for those, as hex-editing the <code>*.LZ</code> files directly is easier.
 <br/>
 Note: Once you import any files into the <code>*.LZ</code> files, the color values are moved to different addresses.
 <a href="#ui-element-colors">See this section here.</a>